 CRUISING TIME PER DAY: 5 HOURS (30 HOURS IN TOTAL)

-Experience landscapes full of sky, and skies full of birds, along this route that communes with nature.
+Experience landscapes full of sky, and skies full of birds, along Cambridge Canal route that communes with nature.
 The journey also takes you travelling through time to touch some of Britain's most potent history.
 You'll cruise across a place described as the ‘Holy Land of the English’ because of its cathedrals, and its celestial reputation makes sense as you steep in far-reaching panoramas of the charismatic flat fenlands.